 People respond more to popular music.
-More likely it has to do with beat and rhythm.
-A regular beat evokes a synchronized motor response in the brain, hence people easily move in rhythm to the music with a good beat.
+More likely, it has to do with beat and rhythm.
+A regular beat evokes a synchronized motor response in the brain; hence, people quickly move in rhythm to the music with a good beat.

-Many American popular musical traditions reflect the country’s diverse culture and ethnicity, therefore, American popular music’s richness and diversity have gained prominence throughout the world.
-From the American manifold traditions, the genres include folk ballads, fiddle tunes, Native American songs, country songs, blues, gospel hymns, Broadway show tunes, jazz, swing, film music, hip hop, and rap to name a few.
+Many American popular musical traditions reflect the country’s diverse culture and ethnicity; therefore, American popular music’s richness and diversity have gained prominence worldwide.
+From the American manifold traditions, the genres include folk ballads, fiddle tunes, Native American songs, country songs, blues, gospel hymns, Broadway show tunes, jazz, swing, film music, video game music, hip hop, and rap, to name a few.

 Classical vs Popular Music

 Now we have the basic knowledge of classical vs pop music.
-But what are the basic differences between popular and classical music?
-Let’s do a side-by-side comparison.
+But what are the fundamental differences between popular and classical music?
+Let’s make a side-by-side comparison.

 Regarding electrical enhancement, digital instruments are popular in both popular and classical music worlds.
 Usually, digital instrument manufacturers make the instruments closely mimic the respective acoustic instruments while providing additional technology-enabled functionalities.

-In addition, we can leverage the digital functions, to
+In addition, we can leverage digital functions to

 To Wrap Up…

 In general, classical music requires years of technical training on an instrument and knowledge of sometimes complicated music theories.
-Contrary, popular music is simple and short.
-It tends to be easily accepted by the mass population.
+On the contrary, popular music is simple and short.
+It tends to be readily accepted by the mass population.

 It is worth mentioning that some musicians are equally at home in the worlds of classical and popular music.
 For instance, trumpeter Wynton Marsalis can record a classical trumpet concerto while creating an album of Jazz music.

 Most importantly, music is an individual choice.
-Hence, what musical instrument you want to learn to play or what music genres you prefer, is truly a personal option.
+Hence, what musical instrument you want to learn to play or what music genres you prefer is genuinely a personal option.